Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: XAI Evaluation of Deep Learning-based NIDSs

 For example, in the case of ENIDrift source code, the input dataset and predicted labels were not in \textit{numpy} array/\textit{pandas} dataframe format while the \textit{predict()} function was not designed for an input dataset in the form of a 2-D matrix with rows as samples and columns as feature values.
 Further, ENIDrift does not extract explicit features from incoming packets but instead embeds packets to vectors which may not be meaningful for model explainability analysis.
 In the case of HorusEye source code, the main script was in the form of a command with argument parsing, all library functions were defined in the same main script, there was no \textit{predict()} function and input dataset and predicted labels were not in \textit{numpy} array/\textit{pandas} dataframe format.
 In the case of HELAD source code, there was no \textit{predict()} function implemented and the NIDS model returned anomaly scores instead of class labels.
 Further, the way anomaly scores were calculated was not compatible with TRUSTEE API implementation.

 While running LIME analysis of above NIDSs, we received an error that LIME does not support ML/DL models which do not have $predict\_proba()$ function implemented.
 Since all the state-of-the-art DL-based NIDSs considered in this paper do not implement $predict\_proba()$ function, we are forced to leave out LIME analysis of the NIDSs from this paper.
 Here, $predict\_proba()$ function returns the predicted probabilities of the input features belonging to each category.
 This method, instead of returning a discrete class, returns the probabilities associated with each class.
 This is useful when we not only want to know the predicted category of the input features, but also the model's confidence in its prediction.
+Since SHAP is a generalized version of LIME, excluding LIME from our analysis would not affect our results substantially.

 While running LEMNA analysis of above NIDSs, we found that the current implementation (last changed 5 years ago) only supports basic MLP, CNN and RNN models.
 Custom ML/DL models such as the NIDS models which are under consideration in this work are not supported.
 Further, LEMNA does not output feature-based model explanations for processing by cybersecurity experts such as those offered by TRUSTEE and SHAP.
+Though LEMNA improves upon LIME by using non-linear local approximation and handling feature dependencies, it is still inferior to SHAP due to the latter's high mathematical rigor and strong guarantees such as consistency and local accuracy.
+Thus, excluding LEMNA from our analysis would not affect our results substantially.